-For most people, the purchase of a home is the biggest financial transaction they’ll ever make.
-First time buyers are likely to find the process of buying a house in NZ both thrilling and somewhat overwhelming.
+For most Kiwis, buying real estate in New Zealand is the biggest financial transaction they’ll ever make.
+First time buyers are likely to find the process of buying a house in NZ both thrilling, yet somewhat overwhelming.

 It’s not surprising that even people who are buying a second or third home can be intimidated when so much money is involved.
 Every detail of the process becomes of paramount importance.